pnp/blog/content/post/office-add-ins-community-call-august-2021.md

 for mobile on the road map?**

-This is on our backlog but we don\'t yet have an ETA for when this could be available.
+This is on our backlog but we don't yet have an ETA for when this could be available.

 ## Resources: